aldumas/kb/zettelkasten/unicode-code-planes.md

 The remaining 16 code planes contain the Supplementary Characters.
 These code planes contain code points U+10000 - U+10FFFF.

+>> [!note]
-A range of code points within the BMP do not correspond to any characters but are reserved for use in encoding Supplementary Characters by combining multiple code units.
-This range is referred to the Surrogate range/area and is divided into 2 subranges -- the high and low surrogate range.
+>> Not all of the code points in the BMP correspond to a character.
+Some of them are [[unicode-surrogates|reserved]] for use in encoding Supplementary Characters by combining code units.

-High surrogate range: U+D800 - U+DBFF
-Low surrogate range: U+DC00 - U+DFFF

 ---
 # References